-It is often assumed that bridging finance is a facility restricted exclusively to existing homeowners, however bridging loans can also be a surprisingly flexible, accessible and affordable options for first-time buyers.
+It is often assumed that bridging finance is a facility restricted exclusively to existing homeowners; however, bridging loans can also be surprisingly flexible, accessible, and affordable options for first-time buyers.

 Eligibility for bridging finance is assessed primarily on the borrower’s ability to provide acceptable security for the loan.
-If you have fixed assets such as a commercial property, residential property or land, with a combined value that covers the costs of the loan, it is of no consequence whether or not you currently own a residential property.
+If you have fixed assets, such as commercial property, residential property, or land, with a combined value that covers the costs of the loan, it is of no consequence whether you currently own a residential property.

-Bridging loans differ from conventional mortgages, in that they are designed to be repaid in full within a term of between 1 and 18 months.
-In addition, the funds can be made available within a matter of days and after the first month interest is charged on either a monthly or daily basis at typically less than 0.5% per month.
+Bridging loans differ from conventional mortgages in that they are designed to be repaid in full within a term of between 1 and 18 months.
+In addition, the funds can be made available within a matter of days, and after the first month, interest is charged on either a monthly or daily basis, typically less than 0.5% per month.

-A bridging loan for a property purchase (when repaid promptly) can work out exponentially more cost-effective than a long term mortgage.
+A bridging loan for a property purchase (when repaid promptly) can work out exponentially more cost-effectively than a long-term mortgage.

 First-time buyers may consider bridging finance for several scenarios, including: